What You Should Know

 Many grants require a progress report and/or a final report.
 Please reference your grant agreement to determine if your grant has a reporting requirement.
 Failure to submit a required grant report may affect your ability to apply for grant funds in the future.

-To open these forms, you will need Adobe Reader software on Macintosh OS 8/9 or Windows systems.
+To open a pdf forms, you will need Adobe Reader software on Macintosh OS 8/9 or Windows systems.
 Additionally, you can open PDF files with Preview on Macintosh OS X. If you do not have Adobe Reader already installed on your computer, you can download the installer and instructions free from the Adobe Web site.

 For questions regarding grant applications contact